 - Clients are advised on electricity conservation such as having short showers to avoid water and electricity wastage

-- We mostly work with small lodges and guesthouses that often use renewable energy like solar power.
+- We mostly work with small lodges that often use renewable energy like solar power.

 - We provide suggestions for both day visits and overnight into different communities.
 The traveller can then decide to spend only a few hours visiting the community on a village walk or visit a homestead, get involved in the house work, cook a meal together with the hosts and enjoy it after.